adamwong246/Burger_Lord/src/view/README.md

 This folder contains simple react classes.
-Unlike Components, they don't have access to the stores dispatch function.
+Unlike Components, they don't have access to the store's dispatch function.
 They should have very little logic or state, though some is permitted.

-Effort should be made to keep logic in the selectors and state in the redux store, but niether in the views.
-For this reason, this code ought to be so simple that component-testing is not necessary.
+Everything in this folder *should* have a react stoybook